AI Observability app

 • Streamline your workflows with granular tracing of LLM prompts, including response latency and model-level metrics.

-• Resolve issues quicker by pinpointing exact problem areas in prompts, tokens, or system integrations.
+• Resolve issues faster by pinpointing exact problem areas in prompts, tokens, or system integrations.

 Build trust while reducing compliance and audit risks